gpstar81/GPStar-proton-pack/SINGLESHOT.md

 ## Operation Guide

-Full guide TBD as features are completed.
+Full guide will be written as features are completed and operation is determined.

 ## Firmware Updates